 We work out your Business Rates by multiplying the rateable value, set by the Valuation Office Agency, by the appropriate multiplier, which Central Government sets each year.

 Central Government sets the multipliers from 1 April each year for the whole of England.
-There are 2 multipliers:
+There are currently 2 multipliers:

 Small Business Non-Domestic Rating multiplier